 After five years on the market, the Acura TSX was due for an overhaul.
-For 2009, Acura offers that overhaul in the form of a complete redesign both inside and out, though reviews are mixed on whether the styling on the new 2009 Acura TSX is a success.
+For 2009, Acura offers that overhaul in the form of a complete redesign.
+Reviews are mixed on whether the styling on the new 2009 Acura TSX is a success.

 While the exterior of the Acura TSX may draw mixed reviews from the automotive experts, the interior tends to fare better.
-Car and Driver finds the new interior features "arcing, undulating, fanning, multilayered, and inset sweeps of black, silver, and titanium-hued trim" that, while having the potential to "give the eyes a workout," still offer a "made-at-Acura familiarity."
 Cars.com reviewers love the "all-new styling that includes a tiered dashboard, a new gauge cluster and controls, and an integrated control knob."
 One drawback to the interior design is that the "2009 Acura TSX is awash with dashboard buttons," according to Edmunds, and "although the layout is logical, the sheer quantity of little black buttons (upwards of 40) would make a 747 pilot feel at home."
 However, ConsumerGuide praises the interior for featuring gauges that are "large and quick to decipher," along with "clearly marked" controls.